3 Day Itinerary for Seville Spain

 Updated: Mar 11

 Here's the perfect itinerary for three days in pretty sun-drenched Seville.
 Seville is one of my favorites cities in Europe and and a must visit destination in Andalusia.
 It's a happy wonderful-to-be-alive place, teeming with people, scented orange blossoms, and flamenco music.
 I mean, it's sunny 300 days a year.
 Wouldn't that make anyone happy?

-Seville is guarded by one of the world's most colossal Gothic cathedrals.
+Seville is known for its Moorish architectural flourishes.
+The city is guarded by one of the world's most colossal Gothic cathedrals.
 It's a seductive mix of Mudéjar palaces, ornate baroque churches, colorful azulejo tiles, and shady cobblestone lanes.
 And you can feast on inventive tapas, ice cold beer, and sweet sherry.
 At any hour of the day, no less.

 Day 1 AM: Las Setas and Casa de Pilatos

 On day 1, head to the world's largest wooden structure, Las Setas or the Mushrooms.
 There's a great breakfast spot there called La Cacharreria, serving up standard breakfast fare and healthy items.
 It's cash only.

 We're not starting out with Seville's #1 site.
 Las Setas is slightly northwest of the old town.
 Still, it makes sense geographically for the rest of the day and you'll begin with an incredible panoramic view.
 You could also reverse the order of today's itinerary and come for sunset views too.